Char2544-CT/Python-To-Do/README.md

 Python To-Do App

 Global Variables:
--All created in global variables so all functions can access them.
+Global variables so all functions can access them.
 They are all lists.

 add_task:
 -Asks user so task they would like to add, then 'tries' to ask user for when that task is due in hours.
 An input like '1.5' hours would be okay.
 If block insures input is greater than 0, then appends user input to list.
 ValueError insures a number is added.